phxbandit/scripts-and-tools/README.md

 **README for scripts-n-tools**

-I tweeted a couple of scripts that I use, and [ntheory](https://github.com/ntheory) suggested that I make a GitHub repository of those scripts and tools.
+I tweeted a couple of scripts that I use, and [ntheory](https://github.com/ntheory) suggested I make a GitHub repository of those scripts and tools.
 This is that repository.
 It includes Python, Perl, and Bash scripts that are good for quick recon and simple vulns.